RobinBKing/album-art-exchange/README.md

-# Project Template
+# Project Album Art Exchange

-#### a program that is a template for starting new projects
+#### a program that is an exercise in using flexbox.

 ### By Rob King

 ## Description
-This application is actually just a template that is used for starting new projects.
-Included is are the folders CSS, js, spec and img. with a stiles.css in the CSS folder, a scripts.ja and a jQuery.js files in the js folder and all the needed files for using Mocha and Chai for testing, and a .pairs file for pair Git activities.
+This application is a demonstration of the use of flexbox for css.
+Included is are the folders CSS and img.

 ## setup
 The application can be installed by cloning the project from GitHub.